Exbibit to Kibibyte Converter

 The prefix 'kibi-' (representing 210) was defined by the IEC in 1998 alongside other binary prefixes (mebi-, gibi-, tebi-, etc.).
 Before this standard, the SI prefix 'kilo-' (k) was ambiguously used to represent both 1000 (as per its SI definition) and 1024 in computing contexts.
 This led to confusion, especially when comparing storage capacities advertised by manufacturers (often using decimal prefixes) and those reported by operating systems (often using binary interpretations).
 The introduction of the kibibyte (KiB) aimed to resolve this ambiguity by providing a specific term for 1,024 bytes.

-Common Uses for exbibits and kibibytes
+Common Uses and Applications: exbibits vs kibibytes

 Explore the typical applications for both Exbibit (imperial/US) and Kibibyte (imperial/US) to understand their common contexts.